chihangs/IMDB/README.md

-# seq
+# IMDB
-Neural Network for Sequence
+Neural Network for Sequence, binary classification of IMDB reviews